 Grab your group and head to Scaly Mountain for a day of playing in the snow!
 Located just a short drive from your luxury cabin, you will have a blast tubing down the mountain.
-Even if mother nature has not graced the mountain with enough snow for tubing, the outdoor center is capable of blowing artificial snow in order to keep you slipping and sliding with your family and friends.
-See how fast you can go and challenge your loved once to a race!
+Even if mother nature has not graced the mountain with enough snow for tubing, the outdoor center is capable of blowing artificial snow to keep you slipping and sliding with your family and friends.
+See how fast you can go and challenge your loved one to a race!
 Whatever you do, remember to bundle up because it will be chilly!

 Other Holiday Festivities

-While you could easily enjoy your entire holiday celebration in the cabins, the surrounding areas of Northern Georgia offer a wide range of activities and festivities to enhance your holiday stay.
+While you could easily enjoy your entire holiday celebration in the cabins, the surrounding areas of northern Georgia offer a wide range of activities and festivities to enhance your holiday stay.
 Most of the mountain towns hold holiday parades, markets and bazaars, and tree lighting ceremonies.
 Check out these fun and festive activities.